social-link-analytics-group-bsc/biohackathon-project-35/ega/README.md

 </p>

 ## Quantification biases at the study level.
-Comments:

   - 20% (301) of the quantified studies do not report biological sex at all in their samples.
-  - 13.3 % (198) allow some uncertainty in their samples regarding biological sex (i.e.: unknown samples are included together with female and/or male samples.)
+  - 13 % (198) allow some uncertainty in their samples regarding biological sex (i.e.: unknown samples are included together with female and/or male samples.)
   - 67% (991) of the studies report the biological sex of all the considered samples .
 <p align="center">